 \section{Abstract}

 Designing control inputs for a system that involves dynamical responses in multiple timescales is nontrivial.
 This paper proposes a parameterized time-warping function to enable a non-uniformly sampling along a prediction horizon given some parameters.
 The horizon should capture the responses under faster dynamics in the near future and preview the impact from slower dynamics in the distant future.
-Then a variable sampling MPC (VS-MPC) strategy is proposed to jointly determine optimal control and sampling parameters at each time instant.
-VS-MPC adapts how it samples along the horizon and determines optimal control accordingly at each time instant without any manual tuning or trial and error.
+Then a variable sampling MPC (VS-MPC) strategy is proposed to jointly determine optimal control and sampling parameters at each timestamp.
+VS-MPC adapts how it samples along the horizon and determines optimal control accordingly at each timestamp without offline tuning or trial and error.
 A numerical example of a wind farm battery energy storage system is also provided to demonstrate that VS-MPC outperforms the uniform sampling MPC.